neurobagel/api/README.md

 NB_GRAPH_PASSWORD=somepassword
 ```

-Below are all the possible Neurobagel environment variables that you can set in `.env`, depending on your mode of installation of the API.
+Below are all the possible Neurobagel environment variables that you can set in `.env`, depending on your mode of installation of the API and graph server software.
 | Environment variable | Required in .env? | Description                                                                                                                              | Default value                          | Relevant installation mode(s) |
 | -------------------- | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------- | ----------------------------- |
 | `NB_GRAPH_USERNAME`  | Yes               | Username to access Stardog graph database that API will communicate with                                                                 | -                                      | Docker, Python                |